 - Listen: Hear colleagues share how they used a tool or technique in their teaching

 - Experiment: Get hands-on experience with the tool

 - Discuss: Unpack the pedagogy and develop ideas on applying it to your course

 - Expand: Discover additional options to accomplish similar results

 The Active Teaching Lab was developed in collaboration with the UW-Madison Teaching Academy, and is an example of how campus units work together to improve student experience and learning outcomes.
 To stay informed, sign up for regular announcements by sending an email to firstname.lastname@example.org.
 Find out more about our other partnerships that span the campus, state and nation.

-Active Teaching Lab eJournal Copyright © 2016 by DoIT Academic Technology and the UW-Madison Teaching Academy, Jennifer Hornbaker, John Martin, Julie Johnson, Karin Spader, and Margaret Merrill.
+Active Teaching Lab eJournal Copyright © 2016 by DoIT Academic Technology and the UW-Madison Teaching Academy, Jennifer Hornbaker, John Martin, Julie Johnson, Karin Spader, Margaret Merrill, Margaret Murphy, and Jeffrey Thomas.
 All Rights Reserved.